Gnkgo/summaries/CN/cn_summary.md

 - **Type=MX:** Value is the canonical name of a mail server with alias Name.

+## Congestion signals
+Signals that warn about congestion:
+- **Packet loss**:
+    - Advantage: can be detected easily (doesn't require in-network feature support) by using timers.
+    - Disadvantage: only considers binary feedbaack (i.e., packet either arrives at sender or not)
+    - Disadvantage: loss can also be caused by other factors (i.e. cosmic radiation in a satellite link), careful parametrization is needed

+- **Packet latency**:
+    - Advantage: can be detected easily (doesn't require innetwork feature support).
+    - Advantage: relatively quick feedback of a continuous signal
+    - Disadvantage: many factors in the network can affect latency, not only congestion, careful parametrization is needed.

+- **In-network marking (i.e. ECN- Explicit Congestionn Notifictation)**
+    - Indicate congestion through setting a bit in packet
+    - Advantage: early signal of congestion
+    - Disadvantage: requires support in the network by i.e. the routers/switches

+## Reliable transport protocol:
+### Undesirable effects when sending packets:
+- Packet loss
+- Reordering
+- Delay
+- Duplication
+- Corruption

+### Goals of reliable tranfer
+- Correctness: ensure data is delivered, in order, and untouched
+- Fairness: play well with concurrent communications
+- Timeliness: minimize time until data is transferred
+- Efficiency: optimal use of bandwidth

 ## Random
 - slow start threshold (ssthresh):
     - function of congestion